 In 1998 the idea of the raw diet premix was born, because distribution of our pre-made frozen raw cat food became an impossibility after we moved with our 19 cats to Salt Spring Island, BC.
 That premix became extremely popular and sold throughout the world within a few years.

-Today, I do my work as Natascha Wille Feline Nutrition and limit my business to Canada, celebrating nearly 20 years of feeding raw to cats!
-I have a great network of colleagues and friends who, as part of their own business, use my concepts to make the premix alternative to raw feeding available to cat owners in other countries.
-Their companies control the rights to the premix and the name in their respective regions and we work cooperatively in order to help better the lives of cats.
-My life is still shared by nine cats, and I remain an avid researcher and advocate on the subject of feline nutrition and feeding raw, but what I choose to publish today is a fraction of the information I used to make available, in consequence to what I have experienced.
+Today, I celebrate 23 years of feeding raw to cats!
+I have a great network of colleagues and friends who, as part of their own business, use my concepts to make raw feeding available to cat owners around the world.
+My life is still shared by cats, and I remain an avid researcher and advocate on the subject of feline nutrition and feeding raw.

-Nonetheless, I am so pleased that the raw meat diet for cats has evolved into a truly functional and beneficial alternative.
+I am so pleased that the raw meat diet for cats has evolved into a truly functional and beneficial alternative.
 What started as an idea will not be forgotten again, and is becoming a feasible and accessible option to many.
-I am thrilled that my recipe and my groundwork are still a part of this.